 Forget what you've read in cyberspace about Dutch men being uncool, unromantic or underdressed; Caroline outlines 10 reasons why Dutch guys are worth it.

 I was reading through a CNN travel report circa 2011 and wondering why the Dutch weren't mentioned as one of the coolest nationalities in the world.
 Because I think they are pretty cool.
 Well, at least in my experience of Dutch guys.

 Forget all those complaints and concerns you read in cyberspace about Dutch guys being uncool, unromantic and underdressed.
-Ditch the ill feelings towards the Dutch guy who is rumoured to go Dutch, when you are sitting at a table across from him on a date.
+Ditch the ill feelings towards the Dutch guy, who is rumoured to go Dutch (split the bill) when on a date.
 As a black female traveller who has graced a couple of continents with itchy feet, I dare say that Dutch guys are super cool.

 I came away from my country feeling giraffe-like.
 I towered over a lot of people and became pretty used to jabs about my height like, “How is the oxygen up there?”
 Or complaints about causing neck injuries each time I stooped to hug a friend.
 Here, even with 12-inch heels, I’m still quite average among dutch guys.
 It’s a comforting feeling being around them, and not feeling self-conscious about sticking out above everyone.

 There’s always that bit of relief when transiting to a flight headed for the Netherlands.
 Not only do I unwittingly eavesdrop conversations spoken in a familiar tongue, but when I've had to go up stairs or put my bag in the overhead compartment and my luggage is heavy, I've always had random Dutch guys offer to help me.